Idan-Levin/idan-levin.github.io/_posts/2023-11-23- The Crypto Casino and Tech Ark Dichotomy.md

 Ultimately, the Blast saga underscores once again the difference between the casino and the tech ark.

 As crypto builders, users and investors we choose where do we get to live.
-So, what will it be anon, where will you live, the casino, or the tech ark?
+So, what will it be, the casino or the tech ark?